TAKE ACTION NOW

 It is not a memory that was created and then covered by other memories.

-It is a living, pulsating thing.
-That is being formed and re-formed.
+It is a living thing, that pulses.
+That is shaped and reshaped.

 We speak of it as an experience.

-The Hamezi Festival is organized to consolidate and expand the "us" behind these two words.
+The Hamezi Festival is organized with the purpose of establishing and expandingthe 'we' that lies behind these two words.

 Hamezi